exeBIOS/Cybersecurity/Cyber-Threats.md

 These sort of attacks are used to slow down a orginization witch doesn't seem much but blocking a big orginizations computer network for 1 hour or even 30 min, can cause serious money loss and damages.
 They are also used for a diversion so that the attackers can launch other attacks in the background like social engineering attacks or injections.

+### Injection Attacks

+There are a tone of injection attacks: SQL injection, SSI injection, XPath injection, etc...

+When a buglary takes place most of the time if not all the time, the enter points used to acces the house is a weak point.
+It can be a door, window, chimney, etc...
+They are hole, or features to the house that allow users to enter the house or to let the outside tempetures or wind come into the house.
+The chimney allows the smoke to escape.

+A website is no different.
+The weakpoints are the parts of the websites where the user can modify the structure.

+Let's take an SQL injection for example and let's break it into a comprehensible exercise.

+First of all you need to undertand that even thow a computer can do rediculusly hard operations at the speed of light, a computer is really DUMB.

+Imagine you as a kid, your friend has a treehouse in his garden.
+To enter his tree house you need a "password" let's say the correct password is "1234".
+So we have this line: "1234" = "correct_password" THEN "allow acces"

+You can try a brute force attack: 0001, 0002, 0003, etc... but your friend might get bored and juste stop you from trying.
+So instead of trying to find the password, you're going to modify your friends rule.
+Instead of saying a random password you are going to tell him any_password.
+Now the line looks like this: "any_password" = "correct_password" THEN "allow acces".
+Any password is the correct password so you can access the tree house.